Rohr hopes Osimhen will be fit for Nigeria’s Afcon qualifiers | Goal.com

 Nigeria currently lead the Group L table with eight points and a loss in both games could end their hopes of qualifying for the continental tournament in Cameroon.

-The German tactician is set to name Osimhen in his team for the crucial games but his fitness has called for concern.
+The German tactician is set to name Osimhen in his team for the crucial games but his fitness is a concern.

 The 22-year-old suffered head trauma after landing awkwardly on the turf following a collision with Cristian Romero in his side’s defeat to Atalanta in Sunday’s Serie A game.